rafid29mehda/All-About-ECG/Feature Extraction/README.md

 - Print the PR intervals (e.g., time from atrial to ventricular activation).
 - Show a graph of the ECG signal with red dots for R-peaks and green dots for P-peaks.

 This is a simple way to extract time-domain features.
-In a real project, you’d use these features to train a machine learning model to classify heartbeats (e.g., normal vs. abnormal).
+In a real project, we’d use these features to train a machine learning model to classify heartbeats (e.g., normal vs. abnormal).

 ---